Defining a Life Settlement

 - Your lifestyle needs have simply changed and the policy is no longer needed.

 Qualifying for a Settlement

-There are certain specifics for the health status of the insured and the policy that affect eligibility.
+There are certain specifics for the policy and the health status of the insured that affect eligibility.
 The following list serves as a “rule-of-thumb” guide and is in no way definitive proof that you will qualify for a life settlement.
-However, it is a good baseline of your probability for obtaining a substantial settlement.
+However, it is a good baseline for your probability of obtaining a substantial settlement.

 Typically, the death benefit of a policy must be at least $100,000.
 The higher the death benefit, the more desirable a policy is and the greater the payout you can receive.

-The premium payments must be affordable to the firm who is purchasing the policy as they will become responsible for them once the change of ownership occurs.
+The premium payments must be affordable to the firm purchasing the policy as they will become responsible for them once the change of ownership occurs.
 This amount varies depending on the firm.

 Age & Health Status

 The insured usually must be at least 65 years of age or older.
 The older you are, the higher the evaluation you can expect.
 If you have a severe medical impairment, you can expect a larger cash value as well.
 If you are suffering from a terminal illness, this negates the age requirement.